rancherfederal/carbide-docs/docs/airgapped-docs/prereqs.md

 - the carbide helm charts available for use
 - configured k3s/rke2 to use your registry
 - configured Rancher Manager to use your registry
-- setup policy enforcement to only allow images from the CSR to run
+- setup policy enforcement to only allow images from the CSR